trentnbauer/agg/README.md

 ## Support
 We do provide minimal support, you can reach us on [Discord](https://discord.agamersgrind.com)

-### Please note:
-* * *The compose files stored here are not our production files and may need to be tweaked for your use-case.
+**The compose files stored here are not our production files and may need to be tweaked for your use-case.
 They may also not be current vs our infrastructure.*